ben-laufer/DMRichR/README.md

 ## The Design Matrix and Covariates

 This script requires a basic design matrix to identify the groups and covariates, which should be named `sample_info.csv` and contain header columns to identify the factor.
 It is important to have the label for the experimental samples start with a letter in the alphabet that comes after the one used for control samples in order to obtain results for experimental vs. control rather than control vs. experimental.
-You can select which specific samples to analzye from the working directory through the design matrix, where pattern matching of the sample name will only select bismark cytosine report files with a matching name before the first underscore.
+You can select which specific samples to analyze from the working directory through the design matrix, where pattern matching of the sample name will only select bismark cytosine report files with a matching name before the first underscore.
 Within the script, covariates can be selected for adjustment.
 There are two different ways to adjust for covariates: directly adjust values or balance permutations.

 | Name          | Diagnosis      | Age           |  Sex          |